Resort Safety

 Certain areas (highlighted on the map) are designated as SLOW ZONES.
 Please observe posted slow zone areas by maintaining a speed no faster than the general flow of traffic.
 Fast and aggressive skiing and riding may result in the loss of a lift ticket.

 Helmets are a smart idea.
 Boyne Mountain Resort encourages you to educate yourself on the benefits and limitations of helmets.
 If you choose to wear one, please ski or ride as if you are not wearing one.
 Every winter sports participant shares the responsibility for his or her safety and that of others using the ski facilities.
+Helmets can be purchased at Boyne Country Sports.
+Helmets can also be rented at Ski & Snowboard Rental located inside of the Civic Center.

-Learn more about helmet use for skiers and snowboarders from the National Ski Areas Association .
+Learn more about helmet use for skiers and snowboarders from the National Ski Areas Association.

 Helmets are recommended.
 Freestyle terrain may include jumps, hits, ramps, banks, fun boxes, jibs, rails, half pipes, quarter pipes, snowcross, bump terrain, and other constructed or natural terrain features.
 PRIOR to using freestyle terrain, you are responsible for familiarizing yourself with freestyle terrain and obeying all instructions, warnings, and signs.
 Freestyle skills require maintaining control on the ground and in the air.
 Freestyle Terrain has designations for size.
 Start small and work your way up.
 Designations are relative to this ski area.